Fr. Simeon B. Johnson

-Martyrs Agathopodos the Deacon, Theodoulos the Reader & those with them
+Martyrs Agathopodos the Deacon, Theodoulos the Reader & their companions

 During the COVID-19 crisis that has closed all of our church to the public, I hear a lot of questions asking how do we set up a “home church” like so many people are talking about.
 This is a good question and a good thing, because this home church is something that we should maintain after this crisis passes.
 We can do this with an icon corner or a small, unobtrusive home altar.

 Setting up an Icon Corner:

 It isn’t hard to set up an icon corner, and is does not need to be so expensive that it is cost prohibitive or becomes a “thing” that distracts you from serving Christ the Lord as you try to build the biggest icon corner among your circle of friends.